Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/console-runbook.md

 - Set each manifest row `backed_up && integrity_verified && restore_verified` (or `skipped && skip_confirmed`).
 A named human records `gate.all_rows_satisfied`, `gate_approved_by`, `gate_approved_at`.
 - Let the lifecycle rule transition artifacts to Glacier Instant Retrieval.
 - Teardown: terminate helper instances, delete clone volumes + copied snapshots, delete scratch verify resources, delete the temporary RDS inbound rule.
 Leave the SOURCES untouched.
 - Deleting the sources is a SEPARATE effort, allowed only after the gate is signed.
+That effort must first remove the section 1.5 protections.
+The root volumes then stay after instance termination (`Delete on termination: No`), so it must delete them explicitly.

 ---